9 Create Beautiful Presentations with R Markdown

 ```

-Incrementally Revealing Content
+Revealing Content Incrementally

-When presenting, it’s often useful to only show a portion of the content on each slide at a time.
-Let’s say, for example, we know that when we’re presenting the first slide, we want to talk a bit about each penguin species.
-Rather than have all three species visible when we open this slide, it would be nice to have the names come up one at a time.
-We can do this using what xaringan calls incremental reveal.
+When presenting a slideshow, you might want to show only a portion of the content on each slide at a time.
+Say, for example, that when you’re presenting the first slide, you want to talk a bit about each penguin species.
+Rather than show all three species when you open this slide, you might prefer to have the names come up one at a time.

 # Introduction